-- Revenue loss for mission-critical equipments or
+- Revenue loss for mission-critical equipment or

 - Compliances may get affected

 Honestly, it is difficult to achieve absolute stability in the field.
-Fieldwork conditions are prone to unpredictability; as even a casual drop of phone could lead to major mishappenings, thus disrupting the operations.
+Fieldwork conditions are prone to unpredictability; as even a casual drop of a phone could lead to major mishappenings, thus disrupting the operations.
 But with the right choice of mobile devices, situations could be controlled or minimized for a negligible impact.

 Here it goes!